Power Through It

 Protect Your Pipes

 Reduce the risk of outdoor plumbing parts freezing, or worse, cracking and breaking, by outfitting them in protective winter gear.
-Slip-on pipe fittings come in a variety of materials, shapes, and sizes, and offer protection from weathering and corrosion due to rainy or wintry conditions.
+Slip-on pipe fittings, like this one from Amazon, come in a variety of materials, shapes, and sizes, and offer protection from weathering and corrosion due to rainy or wintry conditions.

 Seal the Deal